-A note on the familiarisation programme adopted by the Company fororientation and training of the Directors and the Board evaluation process undertaken in compliance withthe provisions of the Companies Act 2013 and the Listing Regulations is provided in theReport on Corporate Governance which forms part of this Report.
+A note on the familiarisation programme adopted by the Company fororientation and training of the Directors and the Board evaluation process undertaken incompliance with the provisions of the Act and the Listing Regulations is provided in theReport on Corporate Governance which forms a part of the Integrated Annual Report.

-Committees of Board Number of Meetings of the Board and Board Committees
+Board Committees and Meetings of the Board and Board-Committees

 Subsidiary Associate and Joint Venture Companies

 As on March 31 2022 your Company has 108 subsidiaries 7 associatesand 6 joint ventures.